shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    Details screen will open.
 This will provide details of the refresh, it lists the start, end time, and duration.
 It also lists the tables / activities that were refreshed.
-In case there is a failure, you can click on the name of the table / activity to investigate further.
+In case there is a failure, you can click on the name of the table/activity to investigate further.

       ![](../media/lab-05/image11.png)